 About the Annual Meeting 1

 Annual Report 5

 Corporate Governance 5

 Corporate Governance and Nominating Committee 5

 Board Diversity 6

 Corporate Governance Guidelines 6

 Director Independence 7

 Related Party Transactions 8

 Compensation Committee Interlocks 10

-Code of Business Conduct and Ethics 10
+Code of Business Conduct and Ethics 1.0

-Compliance Hotline 10
+Compliance Hotline 1.0

-Communications with the Board 10
+Communications with the Board 1.0

 Proposal 1 - Election of Directors 11

 Class II Director Nominees 12

 Class I Director Nominee 13

 Class III Director Nominee 14

 Directors Whose Terms Are Not Expiring 15

 Meetings of the Board of Directors and Committees 17

 Meetings of Non-Management Directors 17

 Board Leadership Structure 17

 Board's Role in Risk Oversight 17

 Committees of the Board of Directors 18

-Involvement in Certain Legal Proceedings 19
+Involvement in Certain Legal Proceedings 18

 Non-Employee Director Compensation 19

 Stock Ownership Guidelines for Directors 21

 Executive Officers 21

 Audit Matters 22

 Audit Committee Report 22

 Executive Compensation 23

 The Compensation Committee Report 23

 Compensation Discussion and Analysis 23

 Summary Compensation Table 30

 Grants of Plan-Based Awards 31

 Outstanding Equity Awards at Fiscal Year End 32

 Option Exercises and Stock Vested 32

 Nonqualified Deferred Compensation 33

 Stock Ownership Guidelines for Executive Officers 33

 Restrictions on Pledges of Shares by Directors and Executive Officers 34

 Clawback Policy 34

 Potential Payments Upon Termination and Change In Control 35

 Management Analysis of Material Adverse Effects of Compensation Plans 39

 Information About Stock Ownership 40

-Proposal 2 - Amendment to Our Certificate of Incorporation to Increase the Number of Authorized Shares of
+Proposal 2 - Amendment to Our Certificate of Incorporation to Increase the Number of Authorized Shares of Common Stock From 80,000,000 to 4.0

-Common Stock From 80,000,000 to 150,000,000 42
+150,000,000 P. 150,000,000 42

-Proposal 3 - Approval of the Issuance of Up to 26,980,472 Shares of Our Common Stock Upon the Potential Exercise
+Proposal 3 - Approval of the Issuance of Up to 26,980,472 Shares of Our Common Stock Upon the Potential Exercise and Settlement, or 4.2

-and Settlement, or Termination, as the Case May Be, of the Warrants Issued Concurrently with the Sale of the
+Termination, as the Case May Be, of the Warrants Issued Concurrently with the Sale of the Notes 43

-Notes 43

-Disclosure of Auditor Fees 45
+Disclosure of Auditor Fees Provided British Application Figure 1.
+Provided British Figure 1.
+Provided 45

 Proposal 4 - Ratification of the Appointment of Independent Registered Public Accounting Firm 46

-Submission of Future Stockholder Proposals 46
+Submission of Future Stockholder Proposals Cost of Approxima and Prove Salinitation 46

-Cost of Annual Meeting and Proxy Solicitation 46
+Cost of Annual Meeting and Proxy Solicitation Section 16(a) Paneficial Ownership Reporting Compliance 46 46

 Section 16(a) Beneficial Ownership Reporting Compliance 46

-Householding 47
+Householding Other Matters 47

-Other Matters Appendix A Certificate of Amendment to the Certificate of Incorporation of Molina Healthcare Inc. 47 4-1
+Appendix A - Certificate of Amendment to the Certificate of Incorporation of Molina Healthcare, Inc. 4 / A-1

+Appendix A Commence of Amendment to the Comment of montpolation of months from the months inc. 4 A-1